 North York Moors National Park

-Key owners responsible for the development of the designed landscape and the dates of their involvement:
+Key owners responsible for major developments of the designed landscape and dates of their involvement:

 Early history of the site

 At the time of the Domesday survey in 1086, Aislaby was mainly wooded (1 square league, c.
 9 sq. miles).
 There is the possibility that this was emparked as William de Rosels in 1279–81 stated that his title to park and warren in Aislaby went back to the Conquest (VCH 1923).
 Some indicative names survive for example ‘Park Hill Close’ and ‘Old Park’ in the deeds (NYCRO ZRY 1/1/11 & 24).
 A building on the site of Woodlands Hall is said to date from 1470 (VCH 1923).
 This building may have been a farmstead or croft.